"Actually, my dog I think is the only person who consistently loves me all the time." - H.G. Bissinger

 Additionally, we spend a great deal of time communicating and working with folks, and provide them with all the tools to help prepare them for their new addition.

-In the event that a family decides not to choose a puppy from us, we still expect to be compensated for our time and efforts, and the Reservation Fee covers this.
+In the event that a family decides not to choose a puppy from us, we will refund your reservation fee in full.

 If you decide to move forward with me, as soon as you pay the Reservation Fee you will gain access to all things regarding your future puppy.
 You can read in detail here